JodieMullins/KicksQuest/README.md

 However, in any case, the necessary libraries have been documented in the requirements.txt.
 Given that the versions of the libraries I used to create my project on my system may not exactly be the same as the libraries installed on someone else's computer system, I have opted to include Virtual Environment instructions as follows:

+Clone the repository from GitHub to your local machine / AKA download a local copy of the files from online to your computer.
+This is because you will need to establish and activate your own virtual environment within the project folder.

 If you choose the method of opening in **VS Code**:

 1. First, open a clean, new file in VS Code.